Wipro Ltd (BSE: 507685, NSE: WIPRO) — Business Report / Investor Feed

 - $100Mn+ clients peaked at 22 [FY24] and have declined to 16 [Q3 FY26] — partly reflecting revenue compression.

-- $75Mn+ clients have stabilized at 31 [Q3 FY26], recovering from a trough of 27 [Q1 FY26].
+- $75Mn+ clients have recovered to 31 [Q3 FY26] from a trough of 27 [Q1 FY26].

 Relationship Depth & Contract Types